-Un-metered parking spaces directly in front of the project will be occupied by the Pelzant Street encroachment and will closed un-metered on street parking across the street from the Pelzant and George Street encroachment.
+Un-metered parking directly in front of the project will be occupied by the phase 3 Pleasant Street encroachment.
+On street parking will be affected by this project.
 It is noted that passenger vehicles are not permitted to park within any encroachment areas.
 To minimize parking requirements in adjacent neighbourhoods, site workers will utilize private property and workers will be encouraged to carpool or rely on public transit.